Sharoty/DataStructurs/readme.md

            DICTIONARY NOTES
  A dictionary is used to store data values in key : value pairs.
 They are an unordered sequence of items key-value pairs, which means the order is not preserved.
- A dictionary is an collection of an unordered items that are placed in the curly {} braces, separated by comas and a paired using keys : values pairs.The keys and the values are separated by full collouns
+ A dictionary is an collection of an unordered items that are placed in the curly {} braces, separated by comas and a paired using keys : values pairs.The keys and the values are separated by full colons.
-The dictionary uses the value to assess information .
+The dictionary uses the value to access information .

    Examples of a dictionary
   -num = {1:"one",2:"two",3:"three,4:"four"}
   -print(num[2])

+  Nested dictionary

   _family = {
     "child1":{